natcap/invest.users-guide/source/crop_production.rst

   |float|float|
   +-----+-----+

 3. **Economic Returns Map (Raster) (Optional)**  A GDAL-supported raster representing the economic returns generated by the crops.
 Each cell value in the raster shall be a float value representing the return (revenue minus cost) generated under the given scenario in units of the currency from the user-provided Economics Table.
-If insufficient data is provided in a given cell, the cell will contain a NoData value.
+If insufficient data is provided within a given cell, the cell will contain a NoData value.

   +-----+-----+
   |float|float|